 In the November 13th issue of the Journal Annals of Internal Medicine, the researchers from the School of Public Health at the University of Sydney in Australia found that after an analysis of 23 clinical trials following over 3100 patients that these injections resulted in short term improvement of pain and disability for these sciatica patients and no real long term cure.
 After a couple of weeks and three months following treatment, 10 trials with these injections demonstrated leg pain improvement and 14 trials found improvements in disability.
 However, after a year or a little longer, there was no differences found in leg pain, disability, or back pain in those patients having the injections as compared to patients given a placebo.
 These findings are similar to findings in an earlier study that found that after six months following the steroid injections the patients were not any better than patients who had taken an anti-inflammatory drug.

 Professor Steven Cohen offered, "It is likely that, at least in some people, epidurals may decrease the likelihood that they will need surgery, not because they last so long, but because they decreased the pain enough for their body to heal itself and/or prevent those deleterious changes from occurring in the nervous system."

-In the personal injury litigation process we know that insurance adjusters put a higher settlement value on a car crash claim which is brought by an accident victim who submits to epidural injections to relieve sciatica.
+In the personal injury litigation process, we know that insurance adjusters put a higher settlement value on a car crash claim which is brought by an accident victim who submits to epidural injections to relieve sciatica.
 These usually cynical representatives of the insurance industry recognize that claimants who have these injections are not faking their symptoms because no one in their right mind would have these shots unless they have run out of options.
-Depending where in the Coachella Valley one gets these injections, they can cost thousands of dollars.
+Depending on where in the Coachella Valley one gets these injections, they can cost thousands of dollars.
 There is a charge for the doctor, the medicine, and the facility charge.
-Dr Cohen who I quoted above also added that, "doctors should be more selective in choosing which patients could benefit from the injections in view of the results of the most recent efficacy studies."
+Dr. Cohen who I quoted above also added that "doctors should be more selective in choosing which patients could benefit from the injections in view of the results of the most recent efficacy studies."